Keerthithev/podcast_recomandation_system/README.md

 ### Technology Stack

 **Backend**
-- FastAPI for REST API
+- FastAPI for REST API.
-- MongoDB for data storage
+- MongoDB for data storage.
-- OpenAI GPT for AI processing
+- OpenAI GPT for AI processing.
-- Spotify API for podcast data
+- Spotify API for podcast data.

 **Frontend**
-- React 18 with TypeScript
+- React 18 with TypeScript.
-- Tailwind CSS for styling
+- Tailwind CSS for styling.
-- Redux Toolkit for state management
+- Redux Toolkit for state management.

 ## Agent Roles and Communication Flow